Radiation Oncology

 What is a radiation oncologist?

-A radiation oncologist uses ionizing radiation and other modalities to treat malignant and some benign diseases.
-Radiation oncologists also may use computed tomography (CT) scans, magnetic resonance imaging (MRI), ultrasound, and hyperthermia (heat) as additional interventions to aid in treatment planning and delivery.
+A radiation oncologist uses ionizing radiation and other modalities to treat malignant and benign diseases.
+Radiation oncologists also may use computed tomography (CT) scans, magnetic resonance imaging (MRI), ultrasound, and positron emission tomography (PET) as additional interventions to aid in treatment planning and delivery.

 How to become a radiation oncologist?